-Temperatures in Northwest Territories vary greatly, with the sub-arctic south generally -20C to -30C in winter and 10C to 20C in summertime.
+Temperatures in this region of North Canada vary greatly, with the sub-arctic south generally -20C to -30C in winter and 10C to 20C in summertime.
 The northern polar region generally experiences -15C to -50C in winter and 5C to 15C in summer.

 This region’s best natural attraction is Nahanni National Park (a World Heritage Site) and its towering Virginia Falls, twice the height of Niagara.

 Mountain biking around Cantlie Lake near Whitehorse, Yukon Territory.
 Photo by Anthony DeLorenzo.

 In north Canada bordering the USA’s Alaska, the Yukon region offers tourists spectacular, isolated alpine lakes, mountains and the largest non-polar icefield in the world in the Kluane National Park (a UNESCO World Heritage Site), complete with fresh icebergs plopping into Lowell Lake and heavenly light shows most winter nights.

 The capital and largest city in the province is Whitehorse but the tourist favourite is little cowboy town look-alike Dawson City where the old-fashioned western style that harks back to the Klondike Gold Rush days is now mandatory for new construction, thus preserving the ambience and tourist potential indefinitely.
 Good move city council!

 Travellers that like rugged landscapes, hiking, biking, panning for gold and even golf (9 holes on the Top of the World Course), this could be your kind of place.

 The Dempster Highway, Canada’s most northerly major road is one of the world’s great drives, heading on all-year gravel from Dawson City into the Arctic Circle as far as Inuvik town on the Mackenzie River.
 Your paintwork will never be the same again.